MagicSssak/MagicSssak.github.io/_pages/about.md

 If you are interested in my research and would like collaboration, please feel free to contact me via email: hl3199 at columbia dot edu! :)

-**I'm applying to Fall 2023 CS Ph.D. programs and looking for research assistant positions for Spring & Summer 2023.
+**I'm applying to Fall 2023 CS Ph.D. programs and looking for Spring & Summer 2023 research assistant positions.
 Feel free to reach out!**

 <br />